fgalulu/venato/README.md

 The application is currently in development, created with Flask and is implemented using the factory pattern.
 The blueprints are based ion user roles: Admin, project manager, developer and submitter.

+Test have been implemented using the Pytest package.

 MySQL db was used in this project.